 Another cause of proctitis is radiation therapy directed at or near the rectum, which is commonly used to treat prostate and rectal cancer.

-To make the diagnosis of proctitis, a doctor looks inside the rectum with a proctoscope or sigmoidoscope (a tube used to view the rectum—see Endoscopy) and takes swabs and a tissue sample of the rectal lining for examination.
+To make the diagnosis of proctitis, a doctor looks inside the rectum with a proctoscope or sigmoidoscope (a tube used to view the rectum—see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) and takes swabs and a tissue sample of the rectal lining for examination.
 The laboratory then can identify the bacterium, fungus, or virus that may be causing the proctitis.

 A doctor may also examine other areas of the intestine using colonoscopy (examination of the entire large intestine with an endoscope) to look for Crohn disease or ulcerative colitis.

-Antibiotics are the best treatment for proctitis caused by a specific bacterial infection.
-When proctitis is caused by use of an antibiotic that destroys normal intestinal bacteria, a doctor may prescribe metronidazole or vancomycin, which should destroy the harmful bacteria that have displaced the normal ones.
+When proctitis is caused by use of an antibiotic that destroys normal intestinal bacteria, a doctor may prescribe fidaxomicin or vancomycin, which should destroy the harmful bacteria that have displaced the normal ones.

 If proctitis has caused bleeding from the lining of the rectum, doctors can use argon plasma, lasers, electrocoagulation, and heater probes to stop the bleeding.

 |FIRVANQ, Vancocin, Vancocin Powder, VANCOSOL